christianpaquin/selective-disclosure/README.md

 ### Example

-This example was generated by running `npm run sdHash`.
+This example was generated by running the `./hashSdJwt.js` script.
+To run the script:
+* Make sure [node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your system (the latest Long-Term Support (LTS) version is recommended for both).
+* Install the project: `npm install`
+* Run the script: `node hashSdJwt.js`

 JWT to sign: